pydio/pydio-doc-developer-guide/1_preset_flows/additions/disable-links-older.md

 This flow looks for all existing "LINK"-scoped workspaces (=public links) that were not updated since a given period of time, and delete them.
-Can be useful to make sure some public links are not left out in the wild...
+Can be useful to make sure some public links are not left out in the wild.